Liquid Solid [2015 - 2016]

 The single channel video Liquid Solid focusses on the conditions where the temperatures are around -20 degrees Celsius and all colour has disappeared from the soap film, it shows a precise montage of the accelerated freezing process of the soap films during which ice crystals grow into complex fractal-like patterns.

-For both the video installation and the film Strijbos and Assmann composed a soundtrack with a mixture of soundscapes and recordings of self-made instruments which they developed in earlier collaborations.
+For both the video installation and the film Strijbos and Assmann composed a soundtrack with a mixture of soundscapes and recordings of self-made instruments, such as monochords played with electromagnets, which they developed in earlier collaborations.

 Liquid Solid was made possible with the generous support of: